Beacon .NET SDK

 LoggerMicrosoft.Extensions.Logging.ILogger?nullOptional logger for SDK diagnostics

-Known limit mismatch (SDK ≤ 1.0.1): The .NET SDK currently truncates AppName at 128 chars and AppVersion at 256 chars.
-The wire format actually allows the opposite — source_app up to 256 and source_version up to 128.
-To stay safe today, keep AppName ≤ 128 and AppVersion ≤ 128.
-A future SDK release will reconcile this with the wire format.
+Known limit mismatch: The .NET SDK truncates Product at 128 chars and ProductVersion at 256 chars.
+The wire format actually allows the opposite — product up to 256 and product_version up to 128.
+To stay safe, keep Product ≤ 128 and ProductVersion ≤ 128.

 Identifying Users